hebertsonm/Azure-Kubernetes-Jenkins/README.md

 ## Access Jenkins portal

-Past the host address (from previous task) on browser and configure Jenkins password.
+Past the host address (from previous task) on browser and configure Jenkins security.

+Configure Global Security > Enable security > Create a new user.